0xethll/meeting-mind/README.md

 4. Select the project folder
 5. The extension should now appear in your extensions list

+### API Key Setup (Required)

+1. Get a Fireworks API key from https://fireworks.ai
+2. Click the MeetingMind extension icon
+3. Click "Settings" at the bottom
+4. Enter your API key and click "Save API Key"

 ### Testing the Extension

 1. Navigate to a supported meeting platform:
    - Google Meet: https://meet.google.com/
    - Zoom: https://zoom.us/
    - Microsoft Teams: https://teams.microsoft.com/